-The presence of incomplete drainage of refluxed radiotracer, particularly from a dilated renal pelvis, after complete voiding and/or drainage of the bladder should be noted because it could be indicative of coincident ureteropelvic junction or ureterovesical junction obstruction.
+The presence of incomplete drainage of refluxed radiotracer, particularly from a dilated renal pelvis, after complete voiding and/or drainage of the bladder should be noted because it could be indicative of coincident ureteropelvic junction obstruction.

 6. Instructions to patient/parent